gohugoio/hugo/content/en/functions/time/AsTime.md

 ---
 title: time.AsTime
-description: Converts a string representation of a date/time to a time.Time value.
+description: Returns the given string representation of a date/time value as a time.Time value.
 categories: []
 keywords: []
 action: